vishal-1344/Error-360-/README.md

 2. **Angular Velocity ($\omega$)**: The turning rate.
 High values indicate the trajectory is "cornering" hard.
 3. **Angular Acceleration ($\dot{\omega}$)**: The **Instability Pulse**.
 A sudden spike here represents a "jerk" or structural slip.

+### The Value Proposition

+Think of Error-360 as **ABS brakes for Generative Models**.
+It operates with negligible overhead (<0.01%) to prevent "skidding" (hallucinations) without stopping the vehicle (inference), ensuring the model remains in control even during high-speed generation.

 ## 2. Why "Locomotive" Control?

 We reframe generative inference not as a static calculation, but as **high-dimensional locomotion** subject to dynamic constraints.
 The model must maintain "balance" (manifold adherence) while moving through the latent space.